 We are now able to set up the data generators, which are necessary for our TF-based algorithm to loop through the image data.
-First, we instantiate two ImageDataGenerator objects this is when we incorporate the image augmentations.
+First, we instantiate two ImageDataGenerator objects – this is when we incorporate the image augmentations.
 For the purpose of this demonstration, we go with the Keras built-in ones.
 After that, we create the generator using a flow_from_dataframe() method, which is used to generate batches of tensor image data with real-time data augmentation.